Terms and Conditions of Sale

 12.4.
 Procedures and refund

-The Customer exercises their right of withdrawal by any means unequivocally expressing their wish to withdraw, and in particular by email sent to [email protected] specifying the domain name(s) concerned.
+The Customer exercises their right of withdrawal by any means unequivocally expressing their wish to withdraw, and in particular via the contact form of the platform specifying the domain name(s) concerned.

 Where the right of withdrawal is validly exercised, Horizon Investissement refunds the sums owed to the Customer within a maximum period of fourteen (14) days from receipt of the withdrawal request.

-Unless otherwise agreed by the Customer, the refund is made using the same means of payment as that used for the initial transaction; in the event of technical impossibility, it may be made by any other appropriate means (in particular SEPA transfer), without additional cost for the Customer.
+Unless otherwise agreed by the Customer, the refund is made using the same means of payment as that used for the initial transaction; in the event of technical impossibility, it may be made by any other appropriate means, without additional cost for the Customer.

 The amount refunded corresponds to the price paid by the Customer, inclusive of all taxes, less, where applicable, the proportional amount owed for the service already performed as defined in paragraph 12.3 above.